RepoDynamics/PyPackIT/docs/website/source/manual/control/options/project/intro/description.md

 # Description
+A description acts as an abstract for your project, providing new users with a quick overview of the project's main features and functionalities.

+## Setting
-You can add a long description of the project that can have multiple paragraphs, with Markdown or HTML formatting, by adding a `description` key to the `core/intro.yaml` file:
+You can set a description by adding a `description` key to the `project/intro.yaml` file:

 :::{code-block} yaml
-:caption: 🗂 `./.meta/core/intro.yaml`
+:caption: 🗂 `project/intro.yaml`
 # Project description
 description: >-
   ${‎{ name }} is a free and open-source toolkit